-- 1. If it has been determined in accordance with Article 12 that a public health emergency of international concern is occurring, the Director-General shall issue temporary recommendations in accordance with the procedure set out in Article 49.
-Such temporary recommendations may be modified or extended as appropriate, including after it has been determined that a public health emergency of international concern has ended, at which time other temporary recommendations may be issued as necessary for the purpose of preventing or promptly detecting its recurrence. - 2.
-[Temporary recommendations may include health measures to be implemented by the State Party experiencing the public health emergency of international concern, or by other States Parties, regarding persons, baggage, cargo, containers, conveyances, goods__fincluding_frelevant_health_products_RETAIN], [technology_and_know-how] and/or_postal_parcels_to_prevent_or_reduce_the international spread of disease and avoid unnecessary interference with international traffic.]
+1. If it has been determined in accordance with Article 12 that a public health emergency of international concern. is occurring, the Director-General shall issue temporary recommendations in accordance with the procedure set out in Article 49.
+Such temporary recommendations may be modified or extended as appropriate, including after it has been determined that a public health emergency of international concern has ended, at which time other temporary recommendations may be issued as necessary for the purpose of preventing or promptly detecting its recurrence.

+2. [Temporary recommendations may include health measures to be implemented by the State Party experiencing the public health emergency of international concern, or by other States Parties, regarding persons, baggage, cargo, containers, conveyances, goods, [including [relevant] health products RETAIN], [technology and know-how] and/or postal parcels to prevent or reduce the international spread of disease and avoid unnecessary interference with international traffic.]

 [2bis.
-When communicating the issuance, modification or extension of temporary recommendations, the Director-General shall [endeavor to DEL] [provide recommendations] [provide [information DEL] [measures] [ALT adopt measures and provide information] to States Parties on access to, and [availability of] [allocation of, DEL] health products, [technologies and know-how through WHO-coordinated mechanisms [for fair and equitable access]
+When communicating the issuance, modification or extension of temporary recommendations, the Director-General shall [endeavor to DEL] [provide recommendations] [provide [information DEL] [measures] [ALT adopt measures and provide information] to States Parties on access to, and [availability of] [allocation of, DEL] health products, [technologies and know-how through WHOcoordinated mechanisms [for fair and equitable access]